GibbonEdu/core/.github/SECURITY.md

 # Security Policy

 We greatly appreciate the time and effort that goes into the investigation of security issues.
-Thank you for helping to keep out platform safe and secure.
+Thank you for helping to keep our platform safe and secure.
 The following is important information regarding how to report and handle any suspected vulnerabilities.

 ## Reporting a Vulnerability
 If you find a security vulnerability, please do not open a GitHub issue or post it publicly.
 Please email support@gibbonedu.org instead.